Power News We love to talk!

 The electricity department will also extend support and guidance to those eligible for installing solar power plants and connecting it to the electricity system.
 The department will conduct a feasibility study for evaluation and connectivity with the local grid facility and provide banking facilities for solar energy.

-- Now, CIAL taps the moon for power Read more
+- Structural reforms for Indias power sector Read more